WickyTheAnalyst/mercedes-benz-hr-analyticss/README.md

 - Evaluate how model predictions change when the 'last_evaluation' feature is removed from the data to assess data leakage.
 - Explore the use of K-Means clustering analysis to analyze employee clusters.
 - Implement the recommended actions to address workforce challenges and improve employee retention.

-This project provides valuable insights into the factors affecting employee attrition and suggests actionable steps for enhancing the work environment and reducing attrition rates.

-## Recommendations
-This project concludes that employee overwork is a significant issue requiring HR intervention.
-Recommendations include capping project assignments, recognizing and promoting tenured employees, ensuring fair workload and overtime compensation, clarifying policies and expectations, conducting cultural evaluations, and reviewing performance reward scaling.
-Future steps include evaluating data leakage from the last evaluation feature and exploring k-means clustering to analyze employee clusters.
-To retain employees and create a healthier work environment, consider the following recommendations for stakeholders:

-- Cap Project Assignments: Implement a limit on the number of projects employees can work on simultaneously to prevent excessive workload.
-- Tenure-Based Recognition: Recognize and promote employees who have been with the company for at least four years, and investigate the reasons behind the dissatisfaction of four-year tenured employees.
-- Fair Workload and Overtime: Ensure fair compensation or incentives for employees working longer hours, or reconsider workload expectations.
-- Communication and Policy Clarity: Inform employees about overtime pay policies, and clarify expectations regarding workload and time-off.
-- Cultural Evaluation: Conduct company-wide and team-specific discussions to understand and address the work culture, seeking improvements in various contexts.
-- Performance Reward Scaling: Review the evaluation score system to ensure that high scores are not reserved solely for employees working 200+ hours per month.
-Consider a proportionate scale for rewarding effort and contributions.

-## Next Steps

-While addressing the identified issues, consider the following next steps:

 - Data Leakage Evaluation: Assess how predictions change when the 'last_evaluation' feature is removed from the data.
 Determine whether it's essential for predicting employee retention or whether other factors, such as performance or satisfaction scores, can be more informative.
 - K-Means Analysis: For future projects, explore the use of a K-Means clustering model on this data to analyze employee clusters.
 This analysis may yield valuable insights into employee groups and their characteristics.

-These actions and next steps aim to improve employee retention, foster a healthier work environment, and ensure data-driven decision-making in addressing workforce challenges.

 ## Key Stats
 - Mercedes-Benz Group had **172,425** employees in **2021**, with **36%** women and **56%** white employees.